goncalopalaio/goncalopalaio.github.io/_contents/unlisted-post-android-automation.md

 	adb shell am instrument -w -r -e debug false -e class 'com.example.ExampleTest' com.example.test/androidx.test.runner.AndroidJUnitRunner

 ### Make the tests dynamic

-Instead of having a particular set of actions encoded in your tests.
-You can also make it a little more dynamic.

-You can pass custom parameters to the test.
-With this you can pretty much do whatever you want.
-For example you can have a single test and according to the parameters perform different actions.
+Instead of having a particular set of actions encoded in your tests you can pass custom parameters to the test and have a single test perform different actions.

 Here’s an example project that I created: